Handwashing with soap and water

 - Can you please show me where members of your household most often wash their hands?

-- Observe availability of water at the place for handwashing.
+- Observe the availability of water at the place for handwashing.

-- Observe availability of soap or detergent at the place for handwashing.
+- Observe the availability of soap or detergent at the place for handwashing.

-To calculate the indicator's value, divide the number of supported households with access to basic hygiene services over the project specified time period by the total number of supported household surveyed during the same project specified time period.
+To calculate the indicator's value, divide the number of supported households with access to basic hygiene services over the project-specified time period by the total number of supported households surveyed during the same project-specified time period.
 Multiply the result by 100 to convert it to a percentage.

 Indicator Prioritisation